MicrosoftDocs/dynamics-365-intelligent-order-management/topics/email-capabilities.md

 ---
 author: anush6121
-description: This article describes the email capabilities that are available in Microsoft Dynamics 365 Intelligent Order Management. ms.date: 01/27/2026 ms.custom:
+description: Learn about the email capabilities that are available in Microsoft Dynamics 365 Intelligent Order Management. ms.date: 01/27/2026 ms.custom:
   - bap-template